olegkrivtsov/using-zend-framework-3-book/README.md

 I also run another [open-source project](https://github.com/olegkrivtsov/zf3-api-reference) whose goal is to develop a good ZF3 components & class reference.

+## Your Feedback is Appreciated

+If you would like to contact me personally to share your emotions about this project, please use the olegkrivtsov at gmail dot com email address.
+But please note that this is my personal address and I will ignore non-relevant messages.

 ## License

 The content in this repo uses the [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 You are free to use, modify and distribute it for non-commerical purposes.
 Just mention the original author and provide a link to this repo.